ngrunwald/clj-elasticsearch/README.md

 # clj-elasticsearch

-A clojure wrapper around the native Java elasticsearch API.
-It aims to be as idiomatic as possible while remaining fast.
+A clojure wrapper around the native [Java elasticsearch API](http://www.elasticsearch.org/guide/reference/java-api/).
+It aims to be as idiomatic as possible while remaining fast and complete.

 The API docs are available [here](http://ngrunwald.github.com/clj-elasticsearch).